-- ✓ On the Home tab, click the New Slide button in the Slides group. - ✓ Press Ctrl+M. - Right-click in the Slides or Outline tab on the left and then choose New Slide.
+- ✓ On the Home tab, click the New Slide button in the Slides group, as shown in Figure 1-5. - ✓ Press Ctrl+M. - Right-click in the Slides or Outline tab on the left and then choose New Slide.

-In all three cases, PowerPoint adds a blank slide with a standard layout that includes a title and content area as shown in Figure 1-4.
+In all three cases, PowerPoint adds a blank slide with a standard layout that includes a title and content area as shown in Figure 1-5.
 If you want to choose a different layout, click the Layout button in the Home tab to display the gallery of slide layouts.
-This pane enables you to pick from several different types of slide layouts.
+This pane enables you to pick from several types of slide layouts.
 Just click the one that you want to use, and PowerPoint sets the new slide to the layout of your choosing.

-Figure 1-4: Choosing a slide layout.
+Figure 1-5: Choosing a slide layout.
 Each slide layout has a name.
 For example, the Title and Content layout includes a text object in addition to the title area.
 This is probably the layout you'll use most.
 It's the best format for presenting a topic along with several supporting points.
-For example, Figure 1-5 shows a typical bulleted list slide, in which a list of bulleted items describes signs that your son is headed down the road toward moral decay.
+For example, Figure 1-6 shows a typical bulleted list slide.